OpenDSA/OpenDSA/RST/en/java4python/javadatatypes.rst

 Lets review what is happening in this little program.
 First, we create a list and initialize the first 10 positions in the list to be
-0. Next we open the data file called ‘test.dat’.
+0. Next we open the data file called ``test.dat``.
 Third, we have a loop that reads each line of the file.
 As we read each line we convert it to an integer and increment the counter at the position in the list indicated by the number on the line we just read.
 Finally we iterate